simpeter/apd/docs/lab1.md

 lab, you will evaluate some of the virtualization and containerization solutions presented in the lecture.

 Note: Please use this [doc](https://docs.google.com/document/d/1uS6lgpEdUd0KnEcYGbrs1YdBTV_z-TQjsJ1XSgA1EJQ/edit?usp=sharing) as a template when submitting your results.
-(You can make a copy and add your answers.)
+(You can make a copy and add your answers).
+For each assignment, report the type of node you get from Cloudlab.

 ## Defining Performance